stackforge/fuel-docs/pages/reference-architecture/9000-fuel-provision.rst

 2) Image based method -- A base image is created and copied to each node to be used to deploy the operating system on the local disks.

-Starting with Mirantis Openstack 6.1, the image based method is used by default.
-It significantly reduces the time required for provisioning and it is more reliable to copy the same image on all nodes instead of building an operating system from scratch on each node.
+.. note:: Starting with Mirantis Openstack 7.0, only the image based
+          method is used.
+Image based provisioning significantly reduces the time required for provisioning and it is more reliable to copy the same image on all nodes instead of building an operating system from scratch on each node.

 Image Based Provisioning
 ========================